ReproNim/containers/README.md

 # Installation

 It is a DataLad dataset, so you can either just [git clone] or [datalad install] it.
-You will need to have [git annex] available to retrieve any images.
+You will need to have [git-annex] available to retrieve any images.
 And you will need DataLad and [datalad-container] extension installed for [datalad containers-run].
 Since Singularity is Linux-only application, it will be "functional" only on Linux.
 On OSX (and possibly Windows), if you have Docker installed, singularity